pamlane/streamsx.documentation/docs/beamrunner/reference.md

 ## Package contents for Streams Runner

-The Streams Runner package contains the following folders:
+The Streams Runner package contains the following directories:

 - `com.ibm.streams.beam`: The IBM Streams Runner for Apache Beam toolkit, which you can use to submit Apache Beam  2.4 applications to the IBM Streams runtime environment.

-- `samples`: Toolkit sample applications.
-For information about the samples, see the README file in the samples folder.
+- `examples`: Toolkit sample applications.
+For information about the samples, see the README file in the `examples` directory.

 ## Pipeline Options
 ### General pipeline options